 - a red rash develops before the blisters

-- the blisters are large and filled with fluid that is usually clear, but may contain some blood
+- the blisters are large and filled with fluid that’s usually clear, but may contain some blood

-- the blisters are thick and do not rupture easily
+- the blisters are thick and don’t rupture easily

 - ruptured blisters are usually sensitive and painful